nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 * `PRESENT` refers to the whether a student is present.
 (1 for present, 0 for not present)

 ### Setting marks for a student's assessment: `set_marks`
-Add a student's marks for an assessment.
+Adds a student's marks for an assessment.

 Format: `set_marks c/<MODULE_CODE> s/<STUDENT_INDEX> a/<ASSESSMENT_NAME> m/<MARKS>`
 * `MODULE_CODE` refers to the code of the module (e.g. CS2113T).